Skip to main content

 A compilation of pithy sayings that have profound effect on software

 Aphorisms are concise statements that summarize a belief.
 It usually takes on the following forms: the X effect, the principle of X or the X’s law of something.
 Usually these aphorisms can not be proven in a strict sense, they are phrases that proclaim to be self-evident truth.
 Nevertheless the study of aphorisms, with a filter to focus on software, would lead to a better understanding of software ecosystem in general.
-This compilation touches upon the forces shaping software industry, the teamwork that generates software, and of course the nature of software.
+This compilation touches upon the forces shaping software industry, the teamwork that generates software, the nature of software, and psychology in software development.

 Aphorisms related to forces shaping software industry: